bnkamalesh/webgo/README.md

-#Go web framework/boilerplate.
+# Go web framework/boilerplate.

 A lightweight & simple web framework for Go.
 [GoDoc webgo](https://godoc.org/github.com/bnkamalesh/webgo)

-###Requirements
+### Requirements

 1. `Go 1.8` or higher

 ### Usage

-Please refer to the Sample app built using webgo: [https://github.com/bnkamalesh/webgo-sample](https://github.com/bnkamalesh/webgo-sample) to see how webgo's capabilities can be used.
+Please refer to the Sample app built using webgo: [webgo-sample](https://github.com/bnkamalesh/webgo-sample) to see how webgo's capabilities can be used.

 Supported HTTP methods are: `OPTIONS, HEAD, GET, POST, PUT, PATCH, DELETE`.